jacobweinstock/scale17x/README.md

 `Building Golang and Python Static Binaries`

 This repo is the boilerplate for building a Golang Binary with an embedded static python binary.
+Talk Slides can be found [here](https://docs.google.com/presentation/d/1Wf9dZk0k2kirI-wVTijdQ-hy0P1kKkrzK6TDAFsw7Ek/edit?usp=sharing).

 ## Requirements